4lj4/tiny-c-webserver/README.md

-# A webserver in an 804-byte ELF file
+# A webserver written in C that compiles to an 804-byte ELF file
 This is achieved by:
 * Using the tiny C compiler
 * Compiling without the standard library, instead using inline assembly syscalls